 Like all monodonts, Polyxena archersnakes are born live.
 In their larval stage their only job is to eat and grow.
 They are too small and delicate to accept a meal from an hunter who has recently fed, as a grub or worker might, so they pick off the microscopic parasites that live on the down grubs.

 As they grow, their rostrum goes through three or four molts until it has taken on the form of a spade.
-It is their job to clean expand the burrows and tend to the queens.
+They are now workers.
+It is their job to clean and expand the burrows and tend to the queens.
 Midway through this stage they become sexually mature as males and can either disperse to mate with other queens or fertilize the queens of their own nest.
 Being particularly sensitive to the cold, they can only disperse on warm days.

+Alternatively, workers can mature into hunters.
 The hunter caste is the largest and most deadly.
 They are non-reproductive servants of the hive, bringing partially digested food to the nest’s snake and grub residents.
-Larvae produced through inbreeding are more likely to develop into hunters, while outbred larvae are more likely to develop into queens.
+Inbred larvae are more likely to develop into hunters, while outbred larvae are more likely to develop into queens.